SchrodingerZhu/area-exam-survey/writing/main.typ

 ```
 The fusion step will push down the `clone()` operations and cancel them with `drop()` on the fast path.
 However, this is not direcly approachable in rust, since later on, when constructing `List::Cons(y, acc)`, we still need to value bounded to `y`.
 There is no easy way to remove extra cost due to `clone()`.

 Fortunately, Rust provides `Rc::unwrap()` operation.
 Addtionally, we can provides `Rc::unwrap_for_reuse()`.
-With exclusive access, such functions simply move the values out of the RC-managed memory area and generate reuse tokens.
+With exclusive access, such functions simply move the values out of the Rc-managed memory area and generate reuse tokens.
 Otherwise, they clone the values.
-In either way, one will get a value rather than RC reference for the underlying object.
+In either way, one will get a value rather than Rc reference for the underlying object.

 ```rust
 List::Cons(..) => {